jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 ### Nassi-Schneiderman (N-S) diagram

 AKA Chapin charts, structograms, structured flowcharts.
+Per Nassi and Shneiderman (1973), "We propose a flowchart language whose control structure is closer to that of language amenable to **structured programming:"**

 N-S diagrams are an alternative to pseudocode.
 An N-S diagram can be drawn using text and lines (or completely with ASCII characters).